 An Elasticsearch cluster is a collection of one or more nodes (servers) that communicate with each other to perform read and write operations on indexes.
 Small Wazuh deployments (<50 agents), can easily be handled by a single-node cluster.
-Multi-node clusters are recommended when there is a large number of monitored systems, when a large volume of data is planned on, and/or when high availability is required.
+Multi-node clusters are recommended when there is a large number of monitored systems, when a large volume of data is anticipated and/or when high availability is required.

 When the Wazuh server and the Elasticsearch cluster are on different hosts, Filebeat is used to securely forward Wazuh alerts and/or archived events to the Elasticsearch server(s) using TLS encryption.